THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 We only keep your personal information for as long as it is required for the purpose for which it was collected or as otherwise required by law.
 We will take appropriate measures to destroy or permanently de-identity your personal information if we no longer need to retain it.
 These measures may vary depending on the type of information concerned, the way it was collected and how it was stored.

-Using our Website and Cookie
+Using our Website and Cookies

-As with most websites, when you visit our website or use an application on our website, we may record anonymous information such as IP address, time, date, referring URL, pages accessed and documents downloaded type of browser and operating system.
+As with most websites, when you visit our website or use an application on our website, we may record anonymous information such as IP address, time, date, referring URL, pages accessed, and documents downloaded type of browser and operating system.

 Cross border disclosure

 Your personal information may also be processed by, or disclosed to employees, representatives, or other third parties operating outside of Australia who work for, or are engaged by us in other countries, including the United Kingdom and China.
-For example, we may use a server hosted overseas to store data, which may include your personal information.

 We will take reasonable steps, in the circumstances, before your personal information is disclosed to an overseas recipient, to ensure that the overseas recipient does not breach privacy laws in relation to your personal information (‘the reasonable steps’).